jvanlier/jvanlier.github.io/index.md

 ---
 layout: landing
 ---
 I create business value using data science and machine learning.
-I like to build data products that help people make important decisions.
+I enjoy building data products with some sort of predictive element to help people make important decisions.
 I'm highly proficient with Python, Hadoop and Spark.
 As a team player with 7 years of professional experience, I function well in a senior role in a team, where I can take up a bit of project management and mentor junior data scientists.

 Accomplishments:
 - marketing: customer segmentation